furqanilyas/FastAPI-Lab/README.md

-# FastAPI Learning
+# FastAPI Lab

-A collection of my **FastAPI practice code** while learning backend development with Python.

-### What I'm Learning

-* FastAPI basics
-* Routes & HTTP methods
-* Request & response handling
+My learning repo for FastAPI, following along with practicing concepts hands-on as I build out a backend development foundation.
+This repo will keep growing as I go deeper into FastAPI.

+## Topics

+Covers FastAPI fundamentals and beyond, including (but not limited to):

+- App basics & routing
-* Pydantic models
+- Pydantic models
-* Query & path parameters
+- Path & query parameters

-All code is organized inside the lessons/ folder.

-This is an ongoing learning repository.
-I'll keep adding new lessons, practice code, and projects as I continue learning FastAPI.
+- Enums
+- CRUD operations
+- Response models
+- ...and more as the learning continues

+## Tech

+- Python
+- FastAPI
+- Pydantic

+## Notes

+This repo is focused purely on FastAPI.
+Other backend topics (SQL, PostgreSQL, SQLAlchemy, etc.) are tracked in separate repos as part of a broader backend learning path.